imath/carte-de-survol/README.md

 - WordPress 5.0.0,
 - BuddyPress 5.0.0,
-- the WordPress Rest API must be available (which is the case by default).
+- the WordPress REST API must be available (which is the case by default).

 ### Setup